 - 7.4 Number of pupils.
+NO INFORMATION SUPPLIED. - 7.5 Trend in pupil numbers.
+NO INFORMATION SUPPLIED. - 7.6 Able, gifted and talented.
+At The Stonehenge School they believe in treating all pupils as individuals and so catering for their individual needs.
+All pupils including the most able are entitled to a challenging and stimulating curriculum that develops their full potential.

-As from September 2021, there are a total 966 pupils.
-Of these, 196 (20.2%) represent those with SEND: - EHCP 25 (2.6%) - SEN Support 171 (17.6%) - 7.5 Trend in pupil numbers.
-The school is increasing in numbers. - 7.6 Able, gifted and talented.
-The Stonehenge School has students with a wide range of abilities and talents, and they aim to ensure that their most able pupils have high aspirations and are given every opportunity to fulfil their academic potential.
-The school recognises that able students need as much support and encouragement as others to strive and succeed.
+The Stonehenge School has students with a wide range of abilities and talents they we aim to ensure that their most able pupils have high aspirations and are given every opportunity to fulfil their academic potential.
+Able students need as much support and encouragement as others to strive and succeed.

-The school has a dedicated page on their website which details how the school supports able students on their academic journey.
-A full explanation of the identification process, and the provision for 'The Most Able Students" can be found in their 'AGAT policy'.
+The school has an explanation of the identification process, and the provision for 'The Most Able Students" on their website under 'AGAT policy'.